31 Genuinely Chic Ways to Shop Fall’s Western Boots Trend

 Off-White For Walking Knee Boots

-Off-White wants you to let everyone you pass know your boots are, quite literally, made for walking.
+Off-white wants you to let everyone you pass know your boots are, quite literally, made for walking.

 Off-White For Walking knee boots, $2,290 at Net-a-Porter